Phonics, Early Reading and Spelling

 For each phoneme and combination of phonemes taught, there is a picture to represent the letter shape.

-At the end of each week, to follow up the sounds learnt in class, the children take home a booklet with words, phrases or sentences to practice blending the sounds learnt.
-They also have books to practice developing their reading skills and books to share at home.
+At the end of each week, to follow up the sounds learnt in class, the children take home books to practice developing their reading skills and books for pleasure to share at home.

 Alongside the teaching of different sounds, the children also learn to read some tricky words that cannot be broken down phonetically.